Why Marxism has lost its appeal for Indian Muslims

 During the I World War many Indian Muslims who participated in the Khilafat movement and the defence of the Ottoman Empire in Central Asia and Turkey were disillusioned by the idea of Islamic unity as a political force or Pan-Islamism.
 The search for anti-colonial solidarity, led some of them to Bolshevism.
 Soviet Union’s anti-imperialist stance and its overtures to colonised Muslims took them to Tashkent.
 It was at the Communist International that early Muslim socialism emerged.

-Historians like have argued that shift was driven more by political pragmatism and anti-colonial emotion than by doctrinal Marxism.
+Historians like KH Ansari and Farida Zaman have argued that the shift was driven more by political pragmatism and anti-colonial emotion than by doctrinal Marxism.

 Even as the motivation may have been instrumental, evidently Marxism and Islamic thought were not impossible to blend.
 This is perhaps best exemplified in the politics and political expression of Maulana Hasrat Mohani.